 Air-to-water heat pumps are a great option for homeowners who want the comfort of radiant heating without increasing their carbon footprint.
 They are also a good choice for homeowners who are retrofitting an electric or gas-dependent home.

-Finding the right contractor
+Finding the right contractor.

 Finding the right contractor to install your heat pump is just as important as finding the right heat pump.
 Heat pump installations can be complex, so it’s important to find a contractor who is qualified and has experience.
 You’ll also need to use a contractor to access many of the home retrofitting rebates.

 You can find a list of registered contractors on the Clean BC website.
 Once you’ve found a few contractors in your area, be sure to read reviews and get referrals from friends or family before making your decision.
+The Home Energy Advice service can also help Vancity members to review their quotes from contractors and support them in making an informed decision.

-Quiet heat pumps
+Quiet heat pumps.

 A common complaint about heat pumps is that they are noisy.
 But the truth is, not all heat pumps are created equal.
 There are plenty of quiet heat pumps on the market, just like there are quiet dishwashers and washing machines–it’s just a matter of knowing what to look for.

 When you’re shopping for a heat pump, be sure to ask your contractor about the decibel rating.
 A standard heat pump has a decibel rating of about 60, but there are plenty of heat pumps on the market with ratings as low as 50.
-If you live in a duplex or will be installing your heat pump close to your neighbours, be sure to find and install a quiet model.
+If you live in a duplex or will be installing your heat pump close to your neighbours, be sure to choose a quiet model.

-Green home, green planet
+Green home, green planet.

 Looking for ways to shrink your carbon footprint and do your part for the environment?
 Heat pumps are a great solution.
 Switching to a heat pump can reduce your household’s greenhouse gas footprint by over 90%!